 III.
-Amendments - 2017 05 04 Safety Incidents and changes to Regulations Rescinding of a rule - 2016 10 28 to the replaced with rule(s)
+Amendments - 2017 05 04

+Safety Incidents and changes to Regulations Rescinding of a rule - 2016 10 28

 3.1.2.
 Demarcated area may be supplied in a safe area at each range as a fumble area where competitors may only handel rifles to adjust, set and prepare rifles for a range.
 No sighting may be done on a target (as per Rule 5.8).
 No ammunition may be loaded or inserted in the rifle.